 2. Point Pleasant Beach

-Point Pleasant Beach is a staple for family vacations along the Shore.
+Point Pleasant Beach is a staple for family vacations for those looking to enjoy Jersey Shore with kids.
 The centerpiece here is Jenkinson’s Boardwalk — a vibrant stretch packed with entertainment for all ages.
 From toddlers to teens, everyone can find something to do.

 Throughout summer, the boardwalk hosts themed event nights, sandcastle-building competitions and even puppet shows.
 Jenkinson’s Aquarium is another huge draw, offering hands-on experiences like touch tanks and marine animal feedings.